nemild/cli_for_full_stack/README.md

 $ | end of line
 0 | start of line
 w | one word forward
+i | insert mode
+a | append
+A | append to end of line
+o | Insert line after current line
+O | Insert line above current line
 2e | 2 words forward, at end of line
 b | before
 10j | down ten lines
 10k | up ten lines
 dw | delete word
+d$ | delete to end of line
 u | undo last
 U | Undo all on line
+Ctrl-R | undo the undos
 dd/p | cut and paste
 / | search for search term going forward
 ? | search for search term going backward n | forward when looking for a search term
-N | backward when looking for a search term gg | top of file
+N | backward when looking for a search term r then character | replace character ce | replace word gg | top of file
 G | bottom of file
+Ctrl-G | Displays location in file and file status
 25G | Goto line
 % | go to matching parentheses
 3igoESC twice | insert go 3 times
 / # | next/previous of the word that you are at
 ^F, ^B | page up and page down
+:s/old/new/g | substitute for all 'old' on a line :%s/old/new/g | substitute for all 'old' in the file :w | save
-:w | save
+:w filename.txt | save to file
+Ctrl-D | see completions when typing a colon
 :wq | save and quit
 :q! | quit without saving